Serving cunt

-Serving cunt is a vulgar slang term describing behavior that is bold, confident, and assertively feminine.
-Derived from the word cunt, it gained popularity among participants of ball culture, particularly among Black trans women and queer people, who use it to assert feminine superiority.
+Serving cunt is a term describing behavior that is bold, confident, and assertively feminine.
+It gained popularity among participants of ball culture, particularly among Black trans women and queer people, who use it to assert feminine superiority.
 The phrase gained mainstream popularity in the 2010s, experienced surges in the early 2020s, and became a meme in 2023.

+Linguistic research on contemporary online English shows that, rather than operating as a fixed phrase, serving cunt also appears alongside related evaluative extensions such as serving cuntdom, serving cuntness, and serving cuntocracy.
+Studies note that these uses are highly context-dependent and reflect wider patterns of semantic change in internet-mediated language use.

 Background

 The word cunt did not appear in the Oxford English Dictionary until 1972, having been censored out of previous editions; its most recent edition describes the word as "an exceptionally strong swear word".
-It is derived from either the Latin word cunnilingus, the Old Norse word kunta, the Proto-Germanic word kunto, or the Indian goddess Kunti.
+It is derived from either the Latin word cunnus, the Old Norse word kunta, the Proto-Germanic word kunto, or the Indian goddess Kunti.
 For many years, the word was perfectly acceptable and even appeared in street names and surnames; however, as blasphemy lost its power, physical and sexual phrases replaced them.
 Writing in May 2023, David Mack of Rolling Stone described the word as "the most offensive word in the English language" and suggested that this was due to misogynistic associations, and the sharp sounds at either end of the word.
 The word began to be reappropriated through ball culture, with Black trans women and queer people using it and pussy as adjectives to suggest feminine superiority.